Autonomous RISs and Oblivious Base Stations: The Observer Effect and its Mitigation: Designing the mMIMO Operation

-where ${\mb{w}_t}[l]\sim\mc{CN}(\mb{0},\tau_p \sigma_{\rm B}^2 \mb{I}_{M})$ is the equivalent receiver noise and $\bar{\mb{h}}_k\in\mathbb{C}^{M}$ is the averaged equivalent channel.
-Below, we provide the \gls{ls} estimate of $\bar{\mb{h}}_k$.\footnote{To be consistent with the design of the \gls{hris}, we assume that the \gls{bs} knows nothing about the statistics of the equivalent channel.
-If this was not the case, Bayesian estimation methods could be used to further improve performance.}
+where ${\mathbf{w}_t}[l]\!\sim\!\mathcal{CN}(\mathbf{0},\tau_p \sigma_{\rm B}^2 \mathbf{I}_{M})$ is the equivalent receiver noise and $\bar{\mathbf{h}}_k\in\mathbb{C}^{M}$ is defined as the \textit{average equivalent channel}.
+In $(a)$, we have used Def.~\ref{definition:varpi} for $\varpi$ as the relative probe duration.
+Below, we provide the \gls{ls} estimate of $\bar{\mathbf{h}}_k$.\footnote{ To align with the {channel-agnostic probing design}, we assume that the \gls{bs} has no prior knowledge of the channel statistics.
+Otherwise, Bayesian estimation methods~\cite{kay1997estimation} could be employed to enhance performance further. }